 How To Make Mary Berry Salmon and Fennel

-- Sauté the aromatics: Melt the butter in a large, wide-based pan over a gentle heat.
-Add the sliced shallots and the thinly sliced fennel.
-Increase the heat to high and fry for about 2–3 minutes, stirring often.
+- Melt the butter: Place a wide-based pan over a gentle heat and add the butter.
+Add the sliced shallots and the fennel, then increase the heat to high and fry for about 3 minutes until they start to soften.

-- Create the creamy sauce: Stir in the full-fat crème fraîche and bring the entire mixture back up to a boil.
-Season the sauce generously with salt and freshly ground black pepper.
+- Create the sauce: Stir in the full-fat crème fraîche and bring the mixture back to a boil.
+Season the sauce well with salt and pepper so the base has enough punch to flavour the salmon.

-- Cook the salmon: Place the strips of salmon in a single layer directly into the sauce.
-Cover the pan again with the lid and let the mixture simmer gently for approximately 4 minutes, or until the salmon is nearly cooked through.
+- Poach the salmon: Lay the salmon strips in the sauce in a single layer.
+Cover the pan with the lid again and simmer gently for about 4 minutes until the fish is nearly cooked through.

-- Finish with vegetables: Add the defrosted petits pois (small peas) to the pan, gently pushing them under the surface of the sauce.
-Continue to cook, covered, for about 3 more minutes until the peas are heated through and the salmon is fully cooked.
+- Add the peas: Throw in the defrosted petits pois and gently push them under the surface of the sauce.
+Cover and cook for another 3 minutes until the peas are hot and the salmon flakes easily with a fork.

 Recipe Tips